 The NEOs receive base salaries to compensate them for services rendered to the Company.
 The base salaries are intended to provide a fixed component of compensation that is commensurate with each executive's experience, role and responsibilities.
-In May 2020, the Company implemented a 25% reduction in salary for the NEOs in response to the COVID-19 pandemic.
-Salaries were reinstated in August 2020 and the NEOs received an increase in their base salaries in connection with our initial public offering in August 2020.
-The amount that each NEO received in base salary for 2020 is set forth in the Summary Compensation Table above.
+The amount that each NEO received in base salary for 2021 is set forth in the Summary Compensation Table above.